 Judge denies defense request for Spota trial delay

-A federal judge said Wednesday that she intends to have the trial of former Suffolk District Attorney Thomas Spota and a key aide start as scheduled, after defense attorneys asked for a delay because of possible difficulties in getting the emails of two prosecution witnesses who are unnamed Suffolk police officers.
+A federal judge said Wednesday that she intends to have the trial of former Suffolk District Attorney Thomas Spota and a key aide start as scheduled, after defense attorneys asked for a delay due to possible difficulties in getting emails of two prosecution witnesses who are unnamed Suffolk police officers.

 The trial of Spota and the head of his anti-corruption unit, Christopher McPartland, on cover-up and obstruction charges in relation to the beating of a man by former Suffolk Police Chief James Burke, is scheduled to begin Nov.
 12. It is expected to last three to four weeks.

-At a hearing in the case Wednesday, defense attorneys had asked for a trial delay of at least a week.
-U.S. District Judge Joan Azrack, at the federal court in Central Islip, eventually denied that request.
+At a hearing Wednesday, defense attorneys had asked for a trial delay of at least a week.
+U.S. District Judge Joan Azrack, at the federal court in Central Islip, denied that request.

 Azrack, who has a number of other cases pending, said she might grant a delay of a day or two at most, but would issue an order to the vendor who has the emails to produce them as expeditiously as possible for the defense.